alberto-santini/concorde-easy-build/README.md

 ![](build-concorde.gif)

-## Build Concorde like it's not 1997 any more
+# Build Concorde like it's not 1997 any more

+## License

 In this repository, I store a copy of the 2003 version of Concorde, together with a minimal build system.
 Let me stress that this is a totally pirate version of the software.